getbeton/facade/README.md

 - **Inline actions**: click/drag-drop on image cells to stage uploads; use the wand button to generate a single field immediately (still staged).
 - **SEO/meta ready**: all CMS fields, including SEO/open graph fields returned by Webflow, are surfaced for editing and generation.
 - Generations run **field-by-field** with full row context and field names to keep prompts accurate and avoid failing entire batches.
+- Publishing from this tool updates CMS items only; republishing the live site must be confirmed separately inside Webflow.

 ## 🛠 Prerequisites